doremifasollasi/ETL_OpenWeatherMap_Ukraine/pgadmin/README.md

     `docker build -t pgadmin-python -f Dockerfile . --no-cache` Run the Docker container if you will not run the docker-compose:
     `docker run -d --name pgadmin-container -p 5050:5050 pgadmin-python`

+## Connections fro PostgreSQL
+The connection details you need to provide in Apache Airflow are for the PostgreSQL server, not for pgAdmin.

+When you add a connection in Airflow, you are specifying the details to connect to the PostgreSQL database where your Airflow metadata and other data will be stored.
+Airflow uses the connection information to interact with the PostgreSQL server.

+Here's how you should fill out the fields for the PostgreSQL connection in Airflow:
+    - Conn Id: Enter a unique identifier for the connection, e.g., postgres_default.
+    - Conn Type: Select "Postgres" from the dropdown menu.
+    - Host: Enter the hostname or IP address of your PostgreSQL server.
+In your case, since you're using Docker Compose, you can enter postgres as the hostname.
+    - Schema: (Optional) Enter the default schema to use for the connection.
+    - Login: Enter the username for connecting to the PostgreSQL server.
+In your case, you can use airflow.
+    - Password: Enter the password for the specified username.
+In your case, you can use airflow.
+    - Port: Enter the port number on which the PostgreSQL server is running.
+The default port for PostgreSQL is 5432.
+    - Extra: You can leave this field empty.

+By providing these details, Airflow will establish a connection to your PostgreSQL server and use it for storing metadata and other relevant information.

+To summarize, you should insert the data about the PostgreSQL server when adding the connection in Airflow, not the pgAdmin details.